serieseight/craft-bunny-stream/README.md

 {{ entry.bunnyField.embedUrl }}
 ```

+You can get the thumbnail URL using `.playlistUrl`

 You can get the thumbnail URL using `.thumbnailUrl`

 You can get the preview webp URL using `.previewUrl`